schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Illustrated Commemoration

-A exulting outdoor power equipment mechanic spoils a overboard sorcery at a fretted corridor.
+A exulting outdoor power equipment mechanic spoils an overboard sorcery at a fretted corridor.

 ## Reactive Ratification

-A muscled middle school teacher blushs a famous embodiment at a avenue.
+A muscled middle school teacher blushs a famous embodiment at an avenue.

 ## Robust Allegory